The Foundation for a Meaningful Life

 • Communicate concepts and observations through writing and drawing

 Students in sixth grade ask, “How can science inspire new ideas and explanations?”
 In the fall, sixth graders study the solar system and learn about the Mars 2030 Challenge as they explore the future and possibilities of space.
 Students also “travel” to Mars, and they participate in an engineering design project in which they create a Mars Lander/Rover.
-The focus then shifts to Earth and its structures which includes a study of landforms and erosion as well as an Earthquake Design Challenge as they are introduced to the constantly changing planet surface.
-The year is finished with a deeper look inside of Earth as they learn about earth systems and resources.
-Students explore the resources available to humans and consider how these resources should be used while also looking closely at several of Earth’s cycles and systems and the importance of their interactions.
+The focus then shifts to Earth and its structures, which includes a study of landforms and erosion as well as an Earthquake Design Challenge as they are introduced to the constantly changing planet surface.
+At the end of the year, students look inside Earth as they learn about earth systems and resources.
+Students explore the resources available to humans and consider how these resources should be used while also exploring Earth’s cycles and systems.

 • Digital Literacy